namdn23/phishing-ml-project/README.md

             TRUSTED_ISSUERS = ['google', 'amazon', 'digicert', 'cloudflare', 'globalsign']

-            if 'lets encrypt' in issuer:
-                 return 0.7 # Cho phép nhưng điểm không cao if any(name in issuer for name in TRUSTED_ISSUERS): return 0.95
+            if 'lets encrypt' in issuer: return 0.7 if any(name in issuer for name in TRUSTED_ISSUERS): return 0.95

             return 0.2